Imports

 // Access events from test_lib/audio.kz

-Namespace Hierarchy: Directory imports create a two-level namespace:
+Namespace Hierarchy: Directory imports create a two-level namespace under the alias:

 Directory structure: